shabha7092/Reinforcement-Learning-Lab/README.md

 ## Purpose

 Modern LLM post-training is increasingly built around reinforcement learning and policy optimization.
-Algorithms such as PPO, GRPO, Dr. GRPO, and DAPO build on core RL ideas but adapt them for language models, preference data, verifiable rewards, and long-form reasoning.
+Algorithms such as PPO, GRPO, Dr. GRPO, DAPO and GSPO build on core RL ideas but adapt them for language models, preference data, verifiable rewards, and long-form reasoning.

 This repository breaks those methods into focused notebooks so each algorithm can be understood independently and compared against related approaches.